The Song of the Blood-Red Flower

 The Song of the Blood-Red Flower (Laulu tulipunaisesta kukasta) is a romance novel by Finnish writer Johannes Linnankoski, published in 1905; and is considered the author's most famous and personal work.
-Loosely based on the legend of Don Juan, it tells the story of a young-maid-charming log driver.
+Loosely based on the legend of Don Juan, it tells the story of a young log driver who charms women.
 It was awarded the State Prize for Literature in 1906, and was also given an award by the Finnish Literature Society.
-An English version was first published in 1921 by Moffat, Yard & Co in New York, with W. J. Alexander Worster as translator.
+An English version, translated by W. J. Alexander Worster, was first published in 1921 by Moffat, Yard & Co in New York.